directdemocracy-vote/doc/votes.md

     type: string
     contentEncoding: base64
   published:
-    description: date at which the ballots were published
+    description: date at which the votes were published
     type: string
     format: date-time
   referendum: